 message property

-A result object either SHALL or MAY contain a property named message whose value is a string that describes the result.
-If the formattedRuleMessage property (§3.17.63.17.5) is absent, the message property SHALL be present; otherwise the message property MAY be present.
-If both the message property and the formattedRuleMessage property are present, the string that results from constructing a message from the formattedRuleMessage property SHALL be identical to the value of the message property.
+A result object either SHALL or MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the result.
+If the templatedMessage property (§3.17.6) is absent, the message property SHALL be present; otherwise the message property MAY be present.
+If both the message property and the templatedMessage property are present, the string that results from constructing a plain text message from the templatedMessage property SHALL be identical to the value of the message property.

-The message property SHOULD conform to the guidelines for message properties (§3.10).

 The message property SHOULD provide sufficient details to allow an end user to resolve any problem that the result might indicate.
 In particular, message SHALL include all of the following information that is available and relevant to the result:

 Information sufficient to identify the analysis target, and the location within the target where the problem occurred.